lupusorina/lupusorina.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Was invited to give a talk at the Maryland Robotics Center as part of the Future Leaders in Robotics and AI Series.
+**February 28th, 2025:** Was invited to give a talk at the Maryland Robotics Center as part of the Future Leaders in Robotics and AI Series.